title 1 2

 Concours d'Elegance, 2008

-Master of Ceremonies Edward_Herrmann, rear seat
+Master of Ceremonies Edward Herrmann, rear seat

 Pebble Beach